 Registered Nutritional Therapists consider each individual to be unique and recommend personalised nutrition and lifestyle programmes rather than one size fits all approach.
 Registered Nutritional Therapists never recommend nutritional therapy as a replacement for medical advice and always refer any client with red flag signs or symptoms to their medical professional.
 They also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in the client's care to explain any nutritional therapy programme that has been provided.
-Their professional body is the British Association for Applied Nutrition and Nutritional Therapy www.bant.org.uk.
-Registered Nutritional Therapists are regulated by the Complementary and Natural Healthcare Council www.cnhc.org.uk.
+Their professional body is the British Association for Nutrition and Lifestyle Medicine, www.bant.org.uk.
+Registered Nutritional Therapists are regulated by the Complementary and Natural Healthcare Council, www.cnhc.org.uk.

 Dietitians work principally in the National Health Service and are regulated by the Health and Care Professions Council.
 Their professional body is the British Dietetic Association.
 A Dietitian uses the science of nutrition to devise eating plans for patients to treat medical conditions.
 They also work to promote good health by helping to facilitate a positive change in food choices amongst individuals, groups and communities.

 Only Dietitians and Registered Nutritional Therapists are trained in clinical practice to give one to one personal health advice.
 Both groups must practise with full professional indemnity insurance.